 I was sharing this activity about making Easter puppets by cutting pictures out of a book when I realised the book I was recommending wasn’t easy to get hold of any more.

 Instead of ditching the idea, I thought: Why not create a set of puppets?

-I’ve included 16 puppets, although you could do the story with only 4 or 5 if you wanted.
+The set has 16 puppets, but you could do the story with as few as 4 or 5 if you wanted.

-However, they won’t take long to cut out and stick onto either the strips of card included or on to lolly sticks or paper straws.
+Children old enough will enjoy cutting out and sticking onto either the strips of card included, lolly sticks or paper straws.

-Some of the puppets will work well glued back to back and swiveled round to show the change in the picture (e.g. the tomb closed and open)
+Some of the puppets will work well glued back to back and swivelled around to show the change in the picture (e.g. the tomb closed and open)

-There are a variety of ideas for using the puppets, including listening to the Bible story on biblegateway (you’ll find links here) and ideas for sharing the story with others.
+There are a variety of ideas for using the puppets, including listening to the Bible story on biblegateway.com (you’ll find links here) and ideas for sharing the story with others.

-Although I’ve designed this for busy families to have fun doing this t home together, it could obviously be used by group leaders to tell the Easter story either face to face or online.
-A great way to engage the children in this would be to provide them each with their own set of puppets.
+Although I’ve designed this for busy families to have fun doing this at home together, it could obviously be used by group leaders to tell the Easter story either face-to-face or online.
+A great way to engage the children in this would be to provide each of them with their own set of puppets.
 They could then ‘act’ out the parts during your telling of the story, and also re-tell it in their own words and afterwards in their own time.